Incommensurate magnetic modulation in K-rich cryptomelane, K$_x$Mn$_8$O$_{16}$ ($x\approx1.45$): Introduction

-Cryptomelane has been studied extensively for its magnetic properties~\cite{strobel1984thermal,suib1994magnetic,sato1997magnetism,sato1999charge,luo2009spin,luo2010tuning,tseng2015magnetic,barudvzija2016structural,barudvzija2020magnetic}, which stem from its structure, which is prone to magnetic frustration.
+Cryptomelane has been studied extensively for its magnetic properties~\cite{strobel1984thermal,suib1994magnetic,sato1997magnetism,sato1999charge,luo2009spin,luo2010tuning,crespo2013competing,mandal2014incommensurate,tseng2015magnetic,barudvzija2016structural,barudvzija2020magnetic}, which stem from its frustration-prone structure.
 The frustration arises due to competition between the three neighbouring Mn-Mn magnetic interactions.
-These are $J_1$: interactions between edge-sharing MnO$_6$ octahedra where the Mn-Mn distance is parallel with the $c$-axis and the direction of the tunnels; $J_2$: a second edge-sharing interaction between MnO$_6$ octahedra where the Mn-Mn interaction is approximately 29$^\circ$ from the $ab$-plane; and $J_3$: corner-sharing MnO$_6$ octahedra, which are separated from one another by bond-angle $\theta_\mathrm{Mn-O-Mn} 0.37)$ component disappear entirely (see Figure~\ref{diff_patterns}).
-This increase in the number of peaks is in part due to the magnetic ordering of Mn$_3$O$_4$, which exhibits several additional magnetic peaks due to its commensurate magnetic structure below $\sim33$\,K~\cite{boucher1971magnetic,boucher1971proprietes,jensen1974magnetic,kemei2014structural}.
-Despite this, most of the peaks are not attributable to a known impurity and are therefore attributed to cryptomelane.
-It should be noted here that it has been reported that at low-temperatures, Mn$_3$O$_4$ exhibits some structural phase separation, with a fraction of it exhibiting an orthorhombic structure as opposed to its usual tetragonal structure~\cite{kim2011pressure,chung2013low,kemei2014structural}; however, such effects are too subtle to observe when Mn$_3$O$_4$ is a minor impurity, and we do not include the reported orthorhombic phase in our analysis.
+In the notation of Crespo \textit{et al.} (2013)~\cite{crespo2013competing}, these are $J_1$: interactions between edge-sharing MnO$_6$ octahedra where the Mn-Mn distance is parallel with the $c$-axis and the direction of the tunnels; $J_2$: a second edge-sharing interaction between MnO$_6$ octahedra where the Mn-Mn interaction is approximately 29$^\circ$ from the $ab$-plane; and $J_3$: corner-sharing MnO$_6$ octahedra, which are separated from one another by bond-angle $\theta_\mathrm{Mn-O-Mn}$$\approx$130$^\circ$.
+These are labelled schematically in Figure~\ref{fig_struc}(b).

-As previously stated, we do not see any structural transitions in K$_{1.461(4)}$Mn$_8$O$_{16}$, either from this neutron data or from low-temperature XRD (see Section~IV of Supplementary Information).
-Additionally, the peaks in the neutron diffraction difference pattern 2.5\,K-60\,K are not present in the XRD down to 12\,K, which is significant as neutrons scatter from spin density but x-rays do not.
-We can therefore be confident that these peaks are all magnetic in origin.